-This IEC 'Free Fall Apparatus' is adjustable up to 1m fall.
+This IEC 'Free Fall Apparatus' is adjustable up to 1.0m fall.
 The cable from the solenoid is connected to the IEC timer and the stainless steel ball is held by the solenoid at an exact height from the lower platform.
 The instant that the timing is started, the solenoid automatically drops the ball.
 When the ball strikes the lower platform, the timer is instantly stopped.
-This kit includes the timer LB4064-101.
+Timer LB4064-101 has a special solenoid release socket.